mozilla/treeherder/docs/installation.rst

 Setting up Vagrant
 ------------------

-* Open a shell, cd into the root of the project you just cloned and type
+* Open a shell, cd into the root of the Treeherder repository, and type:

   .. code-block:: bash

-     >vagrant up
+     > vagrant up

+  It will typically take 5 to 30 minutes for the vagrant up to complete, depending on your network performance.
 If you experience any errors, see the :ref:`troubleshooting page <troubleshooting-vagrant>`.

-* It will typically take 5 to 30 minutes for the vagrant up to complete, depending on your network performance.

 * While the previous command is running, use the time to add this line to your **host** machine's /etc/hosts: